denkuz22/arrests-for-marijuana-possession-analysis/README.md

 # Data Analysis for Marijuana Arrests

 This project focuses on the analysis of data related to marijuana arrests.
-It aims to provide insights and uncover patterns and trends in marijuana-related arrests using a data-driven approach.
+It aims to provide insights and uncover INITIAL patterns and trends in marijuana-related arrests using a data-driven approach.

 ## Table of Contents